AmalShalabi/Amal.Sh-Repo/README.md

 ## Installing <amal-profile>

-To install <amal-rofle>, follow these steps:
+To install <amal-profile>, follow these steps:

 Use Linux and macOS:
 ```